We all want to be productive and finish more tasks within the deadline.

 It’s time to pay a second thought.

-A through trial by Stanford University professor Nicholas Bloom clearly shows that…
+A thorough trial by Stanford University professor Nicholas Bloom clearly shows that…

 The overall level of productivity is more in employees who work from home than the ones working at the office.